tarangdave/rtcamp-twitter-challenge/README.md

-# rtcamp-twitter-challenge
+# rtCamp Twitter Assignment
-Twitter Web Application to view and download the tweets in given file format.
+Login using your twitter account
+Pulls tweets from your feed
+Search for friends and their tweets
+Download Tweets in CSV/XLS format

+---

++ PHP
++ ajax calls to show tweets

+---